payvision-development/recruitment-challenges/2.Calculator/readme.md

 We would like to automate testing of this application.

 - What kind of tests would you implement?
+Why?

-- Could you include some tests?
-You can use a technology of your choice.
+**Bonus**: Implement the tests.

 ### 5. UI/UX design